MAUDE MOLD #50

 BLACK MOLD

 Spiro Mold, deceased.
 Ever since he died he’d been mad at his mom.
-She hadn’t been his killer, per se, but he figured if he’d never gotten born in the first place then none of this bad stuff would have happened to him, so whatever transpired during the interim was at least partially her fault.
+She hadn’t been his killer, per se, but he figured if he’d never gotten born in the first place then he couldn’t have died, so whatever transpired during the interim was at least partly her fault.
 The logic was unassailable, to say nothing of the premise.

 He realized TAB2 could see him.

 His mother’s body was rapidly decomposing to black mold inside the shipping container.
-Six men pretended not to notice the load getting ever lighter as their procession boarded the RAGNAROK via her aft cargo ramp.
+The six pallbearers pretended not to notice their load getting progressively lighter as their procession boarded the RAGNAROK via her aft cargo ramp.
 Make it look easy, but don’t make it look too easy.
 The aperture closed behind them, sealing the deal with a wink.

 Black footprints throughout the apartment.

-TAB2 was still standing there in the front room with Spiro, slowly inhaling the (for now) rare biohazard, with the realization slowly dawning on him that he no longer cared if this killed him.
-Spiro stared straight back at him, likewise surprised at the sudden collapse of TAB2’s usual jovial optimism.
+TAB2 was still standing there in the front room with Spiro, slowly inhaling the (for now) rare biohazard, with the realization slowly dawning on him that he no longer cared if it killed him.
+Spiro stared straight back at him, likewise surprised at the sudden collapse of TAB2’s usual jovial disposition.

-TAB2’s visor crackled to life, a sound like your so-called best friend tearing the cover off of one of your comic books during a fight.
+TAB2’s visor crackled to life, a sound like your so-called best friend purposely ripping the cover off of your favorite comic book during a fist fight in your bedroom.

 "Tom, get the fuck out here.
 The ship’s idling.
 It’s bad for the lawn."